isaqb-org/glossary/manuscript/1-terms-A-C.md

 a business perspective (_business context_) or from a technical or deployment perspective (_technical context_).
-The context view (or context diagram) shows the boundary between a system  and its environment, showing the entities in its environment (its neighbours) with which it interacts.
+The context view (or context diagram) shows the boundary between a system  and its environment, showing the entities in its environment (its neighbors) with which it interacts.

+Neighbors can either be other software, hardware (like sensors), humans, user-roles or even organizations using the system.

   See [Context](#term-context).